Can Felons Vote in New York?

 How Does New York Compare to Other States?

 Every state in the U.S. has its own laws regarding the voting rights of people convicted of crimes.
 Some states, such as Arizona, Alabama, Tennessee, and Iowa, permanently disenfranchise all felons, other states, like Vermont and Maine (and Washington D.C.), allow all citizens to vote regardless of their criminal history or incarceration.
 Most states, such as Connecticut, Florida, and Virginia, rest somewhere in between those extremes.
 Louisiana, for example, will restore voting rights upon completion of sentence, probation, and parole.

 Help for Restoring Voting Rights

 Regaining voting rights can be an important and empowering experience for someone who has lost them.
 Even though the laws regarding voting rights for felons in New York state have been simplified, the laws can still be confusing and a violation can have serious consequences.
-If an individual has questions regarding their own voting rights, they should consider seeking the advice of an experienced civil rights lawyer.
+If a New Yorker has questions regarding their own democratic voting rights, they should consider seeking the advice of an experienced civil rights lawyer.